Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.
 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ##What this tool does
 BetterBusBuffers is a toolset to help you quantitatively measure access to public transit in your city.
-The tools use GTFS public transit data and ArcGIS to count the number of transit trips available during a time window for areas within your city, point locations within your city, or at the transit stops themselves.
+The tools use GTFS public transit data and ArcGIS to count the number of transit trips available during a time window for areas within your city, point locations within your city, along specific corridors, or at the transit stops themselves.

 ##Overview of the BetterBusBuffers tools
 The *[Preprocess GTFS](#PreprocessGTFS)* tool converts your GTFS dataset(s) into a SQL database.
 This SQL database is used as input for all the other BetterBusBuffers tools.
 You should run this tool first.